 - Tier 2 – Sex offenses which require registration every six months for 25 years

 - Third-degree sex offenses (not involving force, incapacitation, or threats)

-Tier 1 – Sex offenses which require registration every six months
+- Tier 1 – Sex offenses which require registration every six months for 15 years

 - Possession of child pornography